 It’s NOT unusual for a dog’s hair color to change, however, if your Pugs hair is turning brown, it’s most commonly due to the sun bleaching their hair.

 Depending on how the sun hits your dog, it can make your black Pug look brown or even reddish-brown.
 This breed is prone to several issues and it’s vital to understand Pugs and their health problems.

-Let’s take a closer look at how the sun can affect the color of your dog’s coat and what you can do to protect your pooch.
+But now, let’s take a closer look at how the sun can affect the color of your dog’s coat and what you can do to protect your pooch.

 The Sun’s Heat Can Be Deadly